willfindlay/honors-thesis/thesis/thesis.md

 Applications such as strace [@strace; @manstrace] which make use of the ptrace system call are certainly a viable option for limited system introspection with respect to specific processes.
-However, this does not represent a complete solution, as we are limited to monitoring the system calls made by a process to communicate with the kernel, its memory, and the state of its registers, rather than the underlying kernel functions themselves [@manptrace].
+However, this does not represent a complete solution, as the user is limited to monitoring the system calls made by a process to communicate with the kernel, its memory, and the state of its registers, rather than the underlying kernel functions themselves [@manptrace].
 The scope of ptrace-based solutions is also limited by ptrace's lack of scalability; ptrace's API is conducive to tracing single processes at a time rather